The Evolution of Typing Technology: What's Next for The Future

 What is the future of typing?

 The future of typing is the continued evolution of input methods.
-While keyboards, be it physical or virtual in our smartphones are still the primary input method.
+Keyboards, be they physical or virtual in our smartphones are still the primary input method.
 This may not be true in the near future.

 How can typing help you in the future?